SS2909/LLM_Challenge_/README.md

    streamlit run app.py
    ```

-3. Enter your OpenAI API key directly in the code (hardcoded).
+3. Enter your OpenAI API key directly in the code.

-## Notes

-- No authentication
-- No database
-- No document ingestion (TODO)
-- Very minimal features